-Being used in many fields, from bridge design and car manufacturing to architecture and medicine, 3D simulation is one of the drivers of the world.
-What many people don’t know is that simulation ― especially aerodynamics simulation ― also plays a role in football.
+Used in many fields, from bridge design and car manufacturing to architecture and medicine, 3D simulation is one of the hidden drivers of the world.
+What many people don’t know is that simulation—especially aerodynamics simulation—also plays a role in football.
 Below you can see how flow simulation can be used to investigate the aerodynamic behavior of a football.

 Football Aerodynamics Simulation

 Aerodynamics has a big influence on game and flight characteristics of a football.
-According to the FIFA rules, diameter and roundness of a ball are fixed and are not available as design parameter.
-Only the design and layout of the panels can therefore be optimized and used to manipulate the aerodynamics of the ball.
-Apart from the drag ― which is one of the main factors for flight distance and top speed ―, the flow structure, including the boundary layer and turbulent effects, influence the trajectory and stability of the ball.
+According to the FIFA rules, the diameter and roundness of a ball are fixed and are not available as a design parameter.
+Therefore, only the design and layout of the panels can be optimized and used to manipulate the aerodynamics of the ball.
+Apart from the drag—which is one of the main factors for flight distance and top speed—the flow structure, including the boundary layer and turbulent effects, influence the trajectory and stability of the ball.

 The figure above shows some isosurfaces of the turbulent kinetic energy behind the ball.
 The figure below shows the turbulent kinetic energy on the surface of the ball, where one can clearly see the effect of the panel layout on the turbulent structures in the flow field around the ball.

-At this point, we can not say for sure if CFD simulation was the reason for the German national team to win the world cup, but we definitely welcome interested football clubs in running their aerodynamics simulation on the SimScale platform!
+At this point, we cannot say for sure if CFD simulation was the reason why the German national team won the World Cup, but we definitely welcome football clubs interested in running their aerodynamics simulation on the SimScale platform!

 Discover all the simulation features provided by SimScale.
 Download the document below.